skopf/minimal-gn-project/README.md

 `ninja -C out`

 The `hello_world` executable has now been created in `out`.
-You can replace the name `out` with any name of your liking.
+You can replace the name `out` with any name of your liking, or even use multiple different directories for different build configurations.

 ### IDE integration